OPERA-Cal-Val/DSWx-SCP-validation-generation/README.md

 <br />
 <br />

-Next we perform undersupervised classification with SCP to get a understanding of the different spectral characteristics of the imagery.
+Next we perform unersupervised classification with SCP to get a understanding of the different spectral characteristics of the imagery.
 We use the ISODATA approach (https://semiautomaticclassificationmanual.readthedocs.io/en/latest/remote_sensing.html#isodata-definition) with 10 classes and default parameters.
+For more information we recommend following the "Unsupervised Classification using the Semi-Automatic Classification Plugin version 7" tutorial (https://fromgistors.blogspot.com/search/label/Tutorial).

 ![isodata_Table](https://user-images.githubusercontent.com/29788365/176042664-1c50f7fc-b4c1-4240-a52c-ec0d08baa471.png)